ietf/wiki.ietf.org/group/iab/Multi-Stake-Holder-Platform.md

 #### IETF/IAB input to Rolling Plan
 The IETF has created a non-working group mailing list for [Open Source at IETF Team (opensource)](https://datatracker.ietf.org/group/opensource/about/)
 There is also a [routing open source mailing list](https://mailarchive.ietf.org/arch/browse/rtg-open-source/) to facilitate the discussion among those working or using Open Source and participating or interested in participating in the IETF Routing Area.
 The intention is to share experiences, what works, where interactions could be better, and - of course - share pointers to each others work to improve collaboration.

+[IETF Hackathons](https://www.ietf.org/meeting/hackathons/) are held in conjunction with IETF meetings three times per year.
+IETF Hackathons encourage developers and subject matter experts to collaborate and develop utilities, ideas, sample code and solutions that show practical implementations of IETF standards.
+The IETF Hackathons aim to advance the pace and relevance of IETF standards activities by bringing the speed and collaborative spirit of open source development into the IETF; and, bring developers and young people into the IETF community.
+IETF Hackathons are free to attend and open to everyone.
+They are collaborative events, not competitions.

 https://wiki.ietf.org/en/group/iab/Multi-Stake-Holder-Platform#h-3114-open-source-and-standardisation